Read our 2016 Report Card for Cartwright.

 H.R.
 2048: Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015

-From Jan 2013 to Dec 2016, Cartwright missed 38 of 2,529 roll call votes, which is 1.5%.
-This is better than the median of 2.4% among the lifetime records of representatives currently serving.
+From Jan 2013 to May 2017, Cartwright missed 40 of 2,814 roll call votes, which is 1.4%.
+This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|